SMControl/SO_Upgrade/README.md

 ```

 ## Expected workflow of the script:
-1. Run Upgrade Script.
+1. Backup and Close SO.
+2. Minimize all other windows and Launch Script.
-2. After Installing SO, Open SO for finishing database updates etc.
+3. Allow SO to open after the setup is complete to allow for database updates etc.
-3. Close SO after it has finished starting up.
+4. Close SO after it has fully finished starting up.
-4. Press OK to let Upgrade Script Finish
+5. Press OK on the pop up window to let the Upgrade Script know that Setup.exe is finished.
-5. Reboot if Required or Open SO & Finished.
+6. Consider rebooting the PC